maranemil/ideation_persona_generator/project2ideation.md

 4. What kind of people will use it?
 5. How do I make it the best resource for them?

-Since we're just getting your MVC toolbelt set up, your project isn't required to be as revolutionary as what we brainstormed in the UX Crashcourse - but, you should still follow these basic steps to ensure a quality result.
+Since we're just getting your MVC toolset set up, your project isn't required to be as revolutionary as what we brainstormed in the UX Crash course - but, you should still follow these basic steps to ensure a quality result.

 ## Features

-In the coming week, we'll go indepth with ways to define models - but for today, start by writing down a list of "features" you'd want your app to perform.
+In the coming week, we'll go in depth with ways to define models - but for today, start by writing down a list of "features" you'd want your app to perform.
 These can be things like:

 1. Post a collection of song data into a page
 2. Sort an list of stock listing by price
 3. Accept a query in a form that makes an API request

-Having a list of these basic functions will help you in the wireframing proccess, and in your project planning in general.
+Having a list of these basic functions will help you in the wire-framing process, and in your project planning in general.

 ## Wireframing